malathiramesh/retail-sales-dashboard/README.md

 ## Project Overview
 This project analyzes retail sales data to identify key business insights such as total revenue, category performance, and sales distribution.

+## How to View

+1. Download the `.pbix` file and open in Power BI Desktop.
+2. Explore visuals on the canvas.
+3. Use filters/slicers for deeper insights.
 ## Business Questions Answered
 1. How much are we selling?
 (Total Sales)
 2. Which category performs best?